Lo-fi & vintage analog and digital emulation

 If you wish to make your Woovebox sample playback sound like vintage 16-bit console or computers, force the Spectrum Quality (5/'Qlty'/'Spct Qlty' on a track's 'GLob' page) for your track to 25% resolution.

 Early samplers such as the S950 and S1000 series were equipped with rudimentary pitch shifting and time stretching.
 These features were often (ab)used for effects purposes to transform dry drumloops or vocals to achieve otherwordly, metallic mayhem.
 The Jungle genre in particular tended to use this feature on the ubiquitous Amen breaks.
-Your Woovebox emulates this type of timstretching in real-time, and provides you with even more creative tools that allow you to take this old-school tehcnique to the next level.
+Your Woovebox emulates this type of time-stretching in real-time, and provides you with even more creative tools that allow you to take this old-school technique to the next level.

 And everything in between